Boosting Ensembles for Statistics of Tails at Conditionally Optimal Advance Split Times: Conclusion

 \section{Conclusion}

 Rare event sampling is a promising strategy to study extreme weather more efficiently with computer models by repeatedly cloning, perturbing, and re-simulating the most extreme events in an ensemble while tracking statistical weights.
 However, sudden and transient events such as mid-latitude precipitation present a particular challenge for rare event algorithms, leaving ensembles little time to diversify before the event passes by.
-Ensemble boosting \citep{Gessner2021very,Gessner2022physical,Fischer2023storylines,BloinWibe2025estimating} and ``trying-early adaptive multilevel splitting'' \citep[TEAMS;][]{Finkel2024bringing} get around this problem by perturbing events farther in advance by some \emph{advance split time} (AST) to allow ensembles to spread, but this opens a pivotal question: how should we choose the AST for maximal accuracy and efficiency?
+Ensemble boosting \citep{Gessner2021very,Gessner2022physical,Fischer2023storylines,BloinWibe2025estimating} and ``trying-early adaptive multilevel splitting'' \citep[TEAMS;][]{Finkel2024bringing,Finkel2026rare} get around this problem by perturbing events farther in advance by some \emph{advance split time} (AST) to allow ensembles to spread, but this opens a pivotal question: how should we choose the AST for maximal accuracy and efficiency?
 If AST is too short, perturbations can't grow enough to give useful samples, and if it is too long, they regress to climatology.
 To deploy advance-splitting methods at scale, we need more reliable ways to set the AST as well as other hyperparameters.
+The AST itself may be a property of the physical system, not of algorithmic parameters like ensemble size, which would simplify its optimization while also yielding physical insight into causal mechanisms of the event.

-In this paper, we have established the \emph{conditionally optimal advance split time} (COAST) as an intrinsic quantity, not to the whimsies of a particular algorithm but to the dynamical system itself, as well as the target observable of interest, the imposed distribution over perturbations, and the initial conditions which may vary in their predictability.
-We formulate COAST mathematically as the solution an optimization problem, and through a systematic boosting-based sampling and estimation procedure we discern the optimization landscape in the context of an idealized physical model: a baroclinically unstable quasi-geostrophic flow, with local passive tracer fluctuations as our extreme event of interest.
-To faciliatate more efficient rare event sampling applications, we have further proposed various parsimonious rules for finding the COAST, and evaluated these rules empirically in the QG model.
+In this paper, we have pursued this hypothesis and established the \emph{conditionally optimal advance split time} (COAST) as a quantity more intrinsic to the dynamical system than to the idiosyncrasies of a particular rare event algorithm by removing the confounding effect of randomly selecting ensemble members to split.
+The COAST also depends on the target observable of interest, the imposed distribution over perturbations, and the initial conditions which may vary in their predictability.
+We formulate COAST mathematically as the solution to an optimization problem, and through a systematic boosting-based sampling and estimation procedure we discern the optimization landscape in the context of an idealized physical model: a baroclinically unstable quasi-geostrophic (QG) flow, with local passive tracer fluctuations as our extreme event of interest.
+To facilitate more efficient rare event sampling applications, we have further proposed various parsimonious rules for finding the COAST, and evaluated these rules empirically in the QG model.